Sunday Times (South Africa): History

 On 5 November 2007, it was reported that a consortium containing some senior government figures had launched a bid to purchase 100% of Avusa (previously Johncom), the company that owned the Sunday Times.

-In March 2007, Zuma sued the paper for 6 million Rand over two columns by popular columnist David Bullard.
-The two columns, "Stupidity a mitigating circumstance for Zuma", published on 16 April 2006, and "Visit the Zuma website to see what was meant" (7 May 2006) were cited by Zuma as defamatory and an "impairment of his dignity".
-Although David Bullard was found to be operating within the ethical bounds of The Sunday Times regarding the two columns, he would later fall out of favour with Editor Mondli Makhanya.
+In March 2007, Zuma sued the paper for R6 million over two columns by popular columnist David Bullard.
+The two columns, Stupidity a mitigating circumstance for Zuma, published on 16 April 2006, and Visit the Zuma website to see what was meant (7 May 2006), were cited by Zuma as defamatory and an "impairment of his dignity".
+Although David Bullard was found to be operating within the ethical bounds of The Sunday Times regarding the two columns, he would later fall out of favour with editor Mondli Makhanya.

-On 10 April 2008, Bullard was fired from the Sunday Times after the publication of a column on 6 April 2008 (Uncolonised Africa wouldn't know what it was missing) received stern protest from several political parties.
+On 10 April 2008, Bullard was fired from the Sunday Times after the publication of a column on 6 April 2008 titled, Uncolonised Africa wouldn't know what it was missing, received a stern protest from several political parties.
 The editor apologised for the column, saying "by publishing him (Bullard) we were complicit in disseminating his Stone Age philosophies".

 In September 2008, the Sunday Times was again vigorously attacked for publishing a highly controversial piece, this time in the form of a cartoon by critically acclaimed cartoonist Jonathon Shapiro (Zapiro).
 The cartoon depicted Jacob Zuma getting ready to rape the Justice System while being assisted by the leaders of various ANC and political factions and parties.
 Zapiro denied any ambiguity between Jacob Zuma's depiction as a rapist in the cartoon and his earlier rape trial. the Sunday Times and its editor were slated by various ANC officials.
 A joint press release by the ANC, the South African Communist Party and the ANC Youth League lambasted the Sunday Times editor, describing him as a dictator, and called for his replacement: "We can only hope that the newspaper will find a suitable leadership other than the ranting dictator who finds joy in manipulating the truth."

-In 2015 the former editor of the newspaper, Tertius Myburgh was accused of being an apartheid-era spy.
-The allegations were made by the veteran journalist, John Matisonn in his book, God, Spies and Lies: Finding South Africa's Future Through its Past.
+In 2015, veteran journalist John Matisonn alleged in his book, "God, Spies and Lies: Finding South Africa's Future Through its Past", that the former editor of the newspaper, Tertius Myburgh, was an apartheid-era spy.
 In the same year, Jani Allan supported the allegations made against her former editor in an opinion piece published by the Daily Maverick.